zhengjin/WindowDemo/README.md

 Demo
 ====
-This repositories work or spare time, I verified the source code as a learning or technology management
+As you see,this repositories will be uesd at my work or spare time, I used that the source code as a learning or technology management